St Peter's Marlborough

 Following retirement Paul moved to Marlborough from Newbury in September 2022 with his wife, Marion, where they spent the first year settling into their 15th century home.
 Paul and Marion have been enjoying the excellent coffee at Cardinal Coffee since it opened in April 2023, and subsequently became members of St Peter’s as they fell in love with the place, and the people.
 Paul became a Trustee in April 2024 and Tower Tour Guide the same month, then Director of the Cardinal Coffee Shop in March 2025.
 Paul’s initial focus is developing and growing the coffee shop into a successful concern in support of the Trust.

-Paul is also a Trustee with Kennet Furniture Refurbiz (KFR) in Devizes, a recycling and refurbishment charity serving those in need across Wiltshire.
+Paul is also the Vice Chair of Kennet Furniture Refurbiz (KFR) in Devizes, a recycling and refurbishment charity serving those in need across Wiltshire.
 Paul also teaches English as a Second Language (ESL) to Ukrainians, remotely in Ukraine.
 Prior to moving, Paul was a volunteer Careers Enterprise Adviser working through the Thames Valley Berkshire Local Enterprise Partnership assisting Careers Leaders in local schools.
 Paul also volunteers as a coach with Redeployable working with service leavers starting careers in high tech industries.

 Paul initially completed a five year Telecommunications Engineering apprenticeship qualifying as a Technical Officer with what was then Post Office Telecommunications Ltd before going back to college for another year at University College London (UCL) to study Digital Electronics and Central Processor Theory before joining Nixdorf Computer as a Support Engineer.
 Paul was put on a two year management development programme in 1984 and since then has held a wide variety of leadership roles at the Director, VP and CTO levels across Europe, The Middle East and Africa, primarily for US software companies establishing new business in markets outside the US.
 Paul taught himself French and German, although lack of use does have an impact.
 Paul served as a Platoon Sergeant in the Reserve Forces and continued post-graduate studies with The Open University in Software Engineering, Social Sciences and Business Studies.
 Paul taught martial arts for twenty-five years although today he is a peaceful yoga student.
 Paul is a keen cyclist and motorcyclist, and completed a number of charity challenges cycling across Namibia, Borneo and Costa Rica on behalf of The Princes’ Trust.